Assignments

 Additional view of the test setup, including the indicator LED and extra pins for future use.

-When the flex sensor is bent, its resistance increases, causing a change in the output voltage, which can be observed in the Serial Monitor.
-When the sensor is straight, the values remain more stable, providing a clear reference between both states.
+When the flex sensor is bent, its resistance increases, causing a change in the output voltage observable in the Serial Monitor.
+When straight, the values remain more stable.

-Sensor readings shown in the Serial Monitor while the flex sensor is bent.
+Sensor readings in the Serial Monitor while the flex sensor is bent.

-Sensor readings shown in the Serial Monitor while the flex sensor remains straight.
+Sensor readings in the Serial Monitor while the flex sensor remains straight.

 The variation was also observed in the Serial Plotter, where the analog signal changes in real time.
-The graph shows more variation when the sensor is bent and remains more stable when it is straight.
-This confirms that the system works correctly, converting changes in resistance into a readable voltage for the microcontroller.
+The graph shows more variation when the sensor is bent and remains more stable when it is straight, confirming that the system correctly converts changes in resistance into a readable voltage for the microcontroller.

-Serial Plotter showing the signal variation when the flex sensor is bent.
+Serial Plotter showing signal variation when the flex sensor is bent.

 Serial Plotter showing a more stable signal when the flex sensor is straight.